 Sure, you can go to the grocery store and get a bottle of dried basil, rosemary, or oregano.
 But if you have an abundance of fresh herbs, you can preserve them by using your microwave to dry them.
 Wash the leaves and thoroughly pat them dry—if there’s any water left on them, you’ll cook them, and you don’t want that.

-Take four or five sprigs, put them between two sheets of paper towels, and heat them in the microwave for two to three minutes on high power.
-If they need further drying, keep going for another 30 seconds.
+Take four or five sprigs, put them between two sheets of paper towels, and heat them in the microwave for 30-second increments on high power until they’re dried.
 When they’re done, take them out, let them cool, and use your fingers to break the leaves.
 Store them in an airtight container.

 The quick spurt of heat has an effect similar to blanching, which preserves the color and aromatics of your herbs.
 The water in the leaves evaporates rapidly due to the effect of the microwaves, rendering perfectly dried flakes you can use year-round.